 I pick up on every smell around me when I’m running.
 Most of the races I’ve done have a smell or set of smells associated with them.
 The Grasshopper Bridge 5k in Phoenix ran through a development.
 There was a house doing laundry that was clean and fresh, and then 3 others cooking bacon – it made me hungry!

 RNRAZ was pretty miserable in this regard, since it was such a crowded race.
 Every few minutes I’d pass someone with really bad smelling sweat or BenGay all lathered up.
 There was a lot a gagging.
 Since I’m so slow, the Cytomax spilled at all the aid stations had turned sour (and slippery!).
-I think the real reason that I run road races though – I love the smell of fresh rain on hot pavement, and this is exactly what you get at most water stations!
-Best.
-Smell.
-Ever.

 What gets you excited about running?